 The Patten Group, Inc.

-The Patten Group has four chartered financial analysts (CFAs), two certified financial planners (CFPs), two certified divorce financial analysts (CDFAs) and one chartered investment counselor (CIC) on staff.
+The Patten Group has several chartered financial analysts (CFAs), certified financial planners (CFPs) and certified divorce financial analysts (CDFAs) on staff.
 This firm has more CDFAs, who specialize in handling the financial issues that surround a divorce, than any other firm on this list.

 The Patten Group, Inc. Background